Subscriptions and external links help drive resentful users to alternative and extremist YouTube videos: Materials and Methods

 We operationalized hostile sexism using two items from a larger scale that was also asked on the 2018 Cooperative Congressional Election Survey (CCES) \cite{glick1997hostile}.
 For example, one of the questions asks if respondents agree or disagree with the statement ``When women lose to men in a fair competition, they typically complain about being discriminated against.''
 Responses are provided on a five-point agree/disagree scale and coded such that higher numbers represent more hostile attitudes.

-All other question wording is provided in the survey codebook in Online Appendix C. Racial resentment and hostile sexism measures were also included in our 2020 survey; responses showed a high degree of persistence over time ($r=.92$ for racial resentment, $r=.79$ for hostile sexism).
+All other question wording is provided in the survey codebook in the SM.
+Racial resentment and hostile sexism measures were also included in our 2020 survey; responses showed a high degree of persistence over time ($r=.92$ for racial resentment, $r=.79$ for hostile sexism).
+The two measures, which we refer to as measuring ``resentment'' or identifying ``resentful'' users per, e.g., \citet{banda2022hostile} and \citet{schaffner2021optimizing}, were highly correlated with each other as well ($r=.84$).